 This is the case for instance of the Hellenic DPA.
-After reaching the relevant page,275 it is apparent there are primarily two ways for submitting a complaint.
+After reaching the relevant page, it is apparent there are primarily two ways for submitting a complaint.
 The regular way is online, by connecting to the authority's e-services portal through the citizen's 'taxisnet' credentials (user authentication credentials which allow access to the Hellenic state tax authorities and other e-government services).
 If accessing the authority's e-services is not possible, then the authority provides exceptionally other ways.
 The English version of the webpage explains that if logging in to the online portal using the 'taxisnet' credentials is not possible (because the complainant does not reside or work in Greece, or the representative body does not have an establishment in Greece) but Greece is the place of the alleged infringement, the DPA will accept the submission of complaints in English via e-mail.

 The Hellenic DPA stands out positively in relation to the information it provides about all the possibilities foreseen under Article 77 of the GDPR.
-It devotes a specific tab to the question of 'Who can submit a complaint?',276 and the answer suggests that it is possible for data subjects to submit a complaint, if Greece is their habitual residence or place of work, or the place of the alleged infringement.277
+It devotes a specific tab to the question of 'Who can submit a complaint?', and the answer suggests that it is possible for data subjects to submit a complaint, if Greece is their habitual residence or place of work, or the place of the alleged infringement.

-In relation to identification requirements imposed through the use of e-governmental portals, it must be highlighted that the GDPR does not in itself impose any particular identification requirements, and thus those appear to derive either from national laws, or through the technical choice of requiring access to a portal that imposes strict identification.
-The threshold for identification is otherwise very low in some settings, with DPAs for instance accepting emails with no specific identification proof.
+In relation to identification requirements imposed through the use of e-governmental portals, it must be highlighted that the GDPR does not in itself impose any particular identification requirements, and thus those appear to derive either from national laws, or through the technical choice of requiring access to a portal that imposes strict https://eidas.redsara.es/SpecificConnector/CountrySelector.